swampservers/contrib/README.md

 \
 *file: lua/swamp/extensions/cl_me.lua*

-### ply.NWP = {}
-NWP="Networked Private"\
- A table on each player.
-Values written on server will automatically be replicated to that client.
-Won't be sent to other players.
-Read-only on client, read-write on server.
-\
-*file: lua/swamp/extensions/cl_nwprivate.lua*

 ### function cam.Culled3D2D(pos, ang, scale, callback)
 Runs `cam.Start3D2D(pos, ang, scale) callback() cam.End3D2D()` but only if the user is in front of the "screen" so they can see it.
 \